-Fast fashion strives to make trendy clothes as quickly and cheaply as possible.
+Fast fashion aims to produce fashionable clothing as quickly and affordably as feasible.

-So it's more likely than not that our t-shirt is a blend of cotton and a synthetic fabric like polyester.
+Our t-shirt is therefore more likely than not made of a combination of cotton and a synthetic material like polyester.

-It may use less water, but synthetic fabrics are derived from harmful fossil fuels.
+Although synthetic fabrics may consume less water, they are made from dangerous fossil fuels.

-According to Newsweek, Americans throw away an average of 80 lbs of clothing every year.
+Americans discard an average of 80 kilos of clothing annually, claims Newsweek.

 So why is fast fashion bad?

-Honestly, there are millions of reasons, but we think they can be broken into three main areas; the fabric and environmental impact of production, the people who make your clothes, and the societal norm of overconsumption.
+In all honesty, there are several causes, but we believe they may be divided into three categories: the people who produce your clothes, the fabric and environmental impact of production, and the societal norm of excessive consumption.

 To briefly explain:

-There needs to be an overhaul in the way we consume clothes and the types of brands we support, shifting our focus from the brands that create the cheapest clothing to those who have transparent supply chains and are making improvements within their fabrics, people, and packaging, ensuring they're making clothes to last, not just for the season.
+We need to change the way we buy clothes and the brands we support, moving away from those who produce the cheapest clothing and towards those who have transparent supply chains and are making improvements to their fabrics, employees, and packaging to ensure they are producing clothing that will last for more than just the current season.

 What makes clothes sustainable?

-The sustainable fashion movement focuses on creating products that are ethically made and environmentally friendly.
+The goal of the sustainable fashion movement is to produce goods that are both ethically and environmentally sound.